Italy: Lake Como & the Italian Lake District | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Lunch, Dinner

-After breakfast, say ciao to your trip leaders and spend the rest of the day discovering Bellagio, using the VBT city information as your guide.
-Perhaps follow an optional walk with route directions prepared by VBT to the picturesque hamlet of Pescallo and nearby Villa Melzi d’Eril, an elegant lakeside manse with splendid gardens.
-Explore the atmospheric village of Bellagio, marveling at its duomo and perusing its silk shops, and pause in one of its welcoming trattorias.
+After breakfast, say ciao to your trip leaders and spend the rest of the day discovering Lake Como.
+You can easily travel by train or boat to visit some of the most famous cities of the lake, like Varenna and Bellagio.
+Perhaps follow an optional walk in Bellagio with route directions prepared by VBT to the picturesque hamlet of Pescallo and nearby Villa Melzi d’Eril, an elegant lakeside manse with splendid gardens.
+Explore the atmospheric village, marveling at its duomo and perusing its silk shops, and pause in one of its welcoming trattorias.
+If you stay in Colico*, you will appreciate the quiet and amenities of your hotel, after a busy day of visits.

 Throughout your stay, you are surrounded by postcard vistas.